jorge-trivilin/deploy-handwritten-digit-classification-pytorch-hpo-sagemaker/README.md

 - **Actions**:
   - Checks out the code.
   - Configures AWS credentials.
-  - Builds the Docker image and pushes it to ECR.
+  - Reads the IMAGE_URI from ECS.
   - Executes the SageMaker training pipeline defined in `training_pipeline.py`.

 ## Contributing